 —James Joyce, Finnegans Wake

-Though I grew up in the countryside, I’m not of direct farming stock, which may be why I learned of ‘yan tan tethera’ only quite recently (courtesy of @vencut2 on Twitter).
+Though I grew up in the countryside, I’m not of direct farming stock, which may be why I learned of ‘yan tan tethera’ only quite recently.
 It’s an old counting system used traditionally by shepherds in parts of the UK, and also in knitting and fishing and so on, or by children for their own amusement.

 The system seems to have been scattered around Britain, and its distribution and antiquity mean there’s a lot of variation in the forms it takes.
 The numbers’ names come from a Brythonic Gaelic language, and they vary with dialect, geography, and other factors.